What to Buy (and Avoid Buying) in April

 April means that it's time for spring cleaning, and that means the tools needed to do those jobs are at full price, or very close to it.
 Wait a while, or pick up a decent used vacuum on Craigslist.
 June is officially the month for new models to come out, and so you'll start to see older model vacuums and rug shampooers going on sale at that time.

-The mattress companies like to put their wares on sale during big holidays.
-And the next one on the calendar is Memorial Day.
-So, if your bed springs are digging into your ribs, throw a few blankets and towels on the bed until Memorial Day comes around.
-Your wallet will thank you, even if your ribs are a little unhappy.
+The next big holiday on the calendar is Memorial Day, and that's when mattress companies like to put their wares on sale.
+So, if your bed is giving up the ghost, throw a few blankets and towels on the bed until Memorial Day comes around.
+Your wallet will thank you.
+(See also: 5 Best Mattresses)